Chart Color Schemes

 Health performance in Eyre is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Eyre faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Eyre faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 57% of the total population, which is around 919 people.
-This compares to 52.7% across Greater Adelaide.
-The most common medical conditions in the area are asthma and mental health issues, impacting 9.1% and 9.0% of residents respectively.
-75.0% of residents declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Private health cover is very high at approximately 57% of the total population (~980 people), compared to 52.7% across Greater Adelaide.
+The most common medical conditions in the area are asthma and mental health issues, impacting 9.1 and 9.0% of residents respectively.
+75.0% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
 Health outcomes among the working-age population are broadly typical.
-The area has 3.1% of residents aged 65 and over, which is around 49 people, lower than the 19.3% in Greater Adelaide.
+The area has 3.8% of residents aged 65 and over (65 people), which is lower than the 19.2% in Greater Adelaide.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health